 Mario fans will love every bit of Mega Run’s fast-paced runs and jumps.
 This horizontal platformer lets you guide the adorable monster Redford through volcanoes, forests, and other terrain, defeating enemies and collecting gems and coins.
 You will also be collecting power-ups that can make Redford run faster or grow bigger, making it easier for him to snag the loot.

 The game’s simple touch-based control lets you focus on the jumps while Redford does the running.
-A single tap will make him jump over obstacles, and a double tap will make him leap.
+A single tap will make him jump over obstacles, and a double-tap will make him leap.

 Mega Run is addicting right from the first level, mainly due to its fast-paced gameplay and bright, colorful graphics.
-In every level, the game has something new to offer: new enemies, elements, launching pads, and power-ups.
+On every level, the game has something new to offer: new enemies, elements, launching pads, and power-ups.

 10. Racing Moto

-An alternative to large, graphic-heavy racing games that require players to be online, this fun little time-waster might appeal to racing enthusiasts.
+An alternative to large, graphics-heavy racing games that require players to be online, this fun little time-waster might appeal to racing enthusiasts.
 Racing Moto lets you drive a fast motorbike, and the goal is to drive as far as possible without bumping into vehicles and walls.
 The game’s tilt-based controls let you control your bike’s turning.
-Simply tapping and holding on screen will give you a speed boost that helps you earn bonus points and unlock snazzy bikes.
+Simply tapping and holding on the screen will give you a speed boost that helps you earn bonus points and unlock snazzy bikes.

 Then again, driving fast along a road full of cars and lorries isn't enough to get past them.
 Frequent boosting may lead to losing control of your bike and ramming it into another vehicle, so you will need to push the boost at the right time to get bonus points.